 BACKGROUND + EXPERIENCE:

 I’ve been teaching private music lessons since 2002, including 10 years of traditional lessons for all ages, many years of songwriting lessons for kids, and several seasons at the School of Rock in Seattle.
 I minored in Music and majored in European Studies with an emphasis in French at Seattle Pacific University.
-After SPU, I also studied composition through Cornish with Janice Giteck, an American composer who studied under French composer Olivier Messiaen.
+After SPU, I studied composition through Cornish with Janice Giteck, an American composer who studied under French composer Olivier Messiaen.

-I’m a songwriter + musician who has been actively making music with my two bands since the 90’s — we’ve recorded 5 albums thus far, been on numerous tours in the US + Japan, and licensed songs domestically + abroad.
+I’m a songwriter + musician who has been actively making music with my two bands since the 90’s — we’ve recorded 5 albums and several singles thus far, been on numerous tours in the US + Japan, and licensed songs domestically + abroad.
 I’ve also recorded over 50 original songs with my wife + child, and have played on various worship teams over the years.
 I continue to write a handful of songs each month, with worship being my heart + primary focus.

 I currently work as a private music teacher, an organic farmer, and as the Minister of Prayer + Worship for a non-profit organization that provides resources + support for the poor + marginalized in Africa, India, and the Middle East.
 In the fall of 2022, I moved my family to my hometown of Marblemount, in the beautiful North Cascades, to teach music, farm, and live off the land!